National Botanic Garden of Belgium conducting global plant reintroductions survey

 How should I fill in the form?

 For your convenience, most questions are multiple choices.
 In that case, you only need to tick the right answer (e.g. put a “X” in the right box).
 Sometimes, the question requires giving a figure or a word of explanation.
+Viagra will be available over the counter in US.

 Should I answer all the questions?